 How a club performs in a match is dependent on the managerial tactics and how well are the players able to act on them.
 However, it is the owner who is responsible for the direction where the club is headed.

 If the owner invests in the club, the club is surely moving upwards, maybe not instantly, but sooner than later.
-If he doesn’t invest, rather drains the club out, then it affects the club negatively.
+If he doesn’t invest, but rather drains the club out, then it affects the club negatively.

 In this article, we have the Premier League owners ranked from worst to best.